 We also adhere to the Guidelines for Australian Government and ACT Government Websites, issued by the Office of the Australian Information Commissioner.

 Our Complete Privacy Policy has been developed in accordance with Australian Privacy Principle 1 and embodies our commitment to protecting personal information.
-The Complete Privacy Policy can be found at: Australian Government Department of Education and Training Complete Privacy Policy.
+The Complete Privacy Policy can be found at: Australian Government Department of Education Complete Privacy Policy.

 The Complete Privacy Policy provides more detailed information about: